-Management, including the Chief Operating Decision Maker, who is the Company's Chief Executive Officer, reviews and assesses operating performance using segment net revenue and operating income (loss) before interest, other income (expense), net, income taxes and equity loss of investee.
+Management, including the Chief Operating Decision Maker, who is the Company's Chief Executive Officer, reviews and assesses operating performance using segment net revenue and operating income (loss).
 These performance measures include the allocation of expenses to the operating segments based on management's judgment.
 The Company has the following two reportable segments:

-- the Computing and Graphics segment, which primarily includes desktop and notebook processors and chipsets, discrete and integrated graphics processing units (GPUs), professional GPUs and licensing portions of its IP portfolio; and - the Enterprise, Embedded and Semi-Custom segment, which primarily includes server and embedded processors, semi-custom System-on-Chip (SoC) products, development services, technology for game consoles and licensing portions of its IP portfolio.
+- the Computing and Graphics segment, which primarily includes desktop and notebook processors and chipsets, discrete and integrated graphics processing units (GPUs), data center and professional GPUs and development services.
+The Company also licenses portions of its IP portfolio. - the Enterprise, Embedded and Semi-Custom segment, which primarily includes server and embedded processors, semi-custom System-on-Chip (SoC) products, development services and technology for game consoles.
+The Company also licenses portions of its IP portfolio.

 In addition to these reportable segments, the Company has an All Other category, which is not a reportable segment.
 This category primarily includes certain expenses and credits that are not allocated to any of the reportable segments because management does not consider these expenses and credits in evaluating the performance of the reportable segments.
-Also included in this category are employee stock-based compensation expense, the charge related to the WSA Sixth Amendment and restructuring and other special charges, net.
-The Company also reported the results of former businesses in the All Other category because the operating results were not material.
+This category primarily includes employee stock-based compensation expense.

-The following table provides a summary of net revenue and operating income (loss) by segment for 2018, 2017 and 2016.
+The following table provides a summary of net revenue and operating income (loss) by segment for2019, 2018 and 2017.

-2018 2017 2016
+2019 2018 2017

 (In millions)

-Net revenue:
+(In millions)Net revenue:(In millions)Computing and Graphics\$4,709\$4,125\$2,55Enterprise, Embedded and Semi-Custom2,0222,3502,22,3502,2Total net revenue\$6,731\$6,475\$5,2Operating income (loss):Computing and Graphics\$577\$470\$Enterprise, Embedded and Semi-Custom2631631

-Computing and Graphics \$ 4,125 \$ 2,977 \$ 1,988
+Computing and Graphics \$ 4,709 \$ 4,125 \$ 2,977

-Enterprise, Embedded and Semi-Custom 2,350 2,276 2,331
+Enterprise, Embedded and Semi-Custom 2,022 2,350 2,276

-Total net revenue \$ 6,475 \$ 5,253 \$ 4,319
+Total net revenue \$ 6,731 \$ 6,475 \$ 5,253

 Operating income (loss):

-Computing and Graphics \$ 470 \$ 92 \$ (243)
+Computing and Graphics \$ 577 \$ 470 \$ 92

-Enterprise, Embedded and Semi-Custom 163 132 287
+Enterprise, Embedded and Semi-Custom 263 163 132

-All Other (182) (97) (417)
+All Other (209) (182) (97)

-Total operating income (loss) \$ 451 \$ 127 \$ (373)
+Total operating income \$ 631 \$ 451 \$ 127